 You’ve heard of event planners and event managers before… but you’ve never really taken the time to ask yourself (or someone of that profession) what it is exactly that they do!

-An event manager is charged with the overall planning and orchestration of both small- and large-scale events.
+An event planner is charged with the overall planning and orchestration of both small- and large-scale events.
 These events range from parties, weddings, work retreats, street fairs, concerts, food festivals and large conventions.
 Event managers work directly with clients to execute a clear vision for the desired event.

-Perhaps you are looking to hire someone to manage an event you’re planning, or you are looking to become an event manager yourself.
+Perhaps you are looking to hire someone to manage an event you’re planning, or you are looking to become an event coordinator yourself.
 Either way, it is constructive to know what exactly and event manager does, so you can know whether to or not to hire one, and or whether to seek event management as a potential profession.

 Many people assume the role of an event manager is exactly that of a party planner, however, there is more involved than simply discussing décor and guests lists!